larammerce/docs/8.x/theme-development/representative.md

      </div>
  @endif
 ```
-The very next step is to write a java script to set the apearance and adjust the display option:
+The very next step is to add `javaScript` codes to set the apearance and adjust the options elements:

-In `larammerce-theme` project, on `resources/js/require` add a new `js` file name `register-auth-require` contain this script:

 ```php
  //larammerce-theme/resources/js/require/register-auth-require